raypeng/DGBDT/index.md

 the distributions of every histogram bin of every feature, this leads to a roughly balanced workload.
 The speedup graphs are shown below.

 Explain speedup graphs here.

+The speedup graph above at first displays near-linear speedup, especially for histogram construction across different features.
+We suspect that the eventual dissipation of speedup is due to memory bandwidth issues since constructing child histograms has very little arithmetic intensity.

 ## Distributing Training with Multiple Machines